For Fans of The Expanse Who Love Romance

 Benefit: Every moment of vulnerability between the two leads hits harder because you believe in the cost.
 When they choose each other despite everything working against it, you feel what that choice actually means.

-Feature: Slow burn enemies-to-lovers with a found family crew aboard a starship.
+Feature: Slow burn enemies to lovers with a found family crew aboard a starship.

 Advantage: The tension has room to build.
-These characters have real reasons to distrust each other, and the crew dynamic means there's no escape hatch — they have to work through it in close quarters, under pressure, with lives on the line.
+These characters have real reasons to distrust each other, and the crew dynamic means there's no escape hatch: they have to work through it in close quarters, under pressure, with lives on the line.

 Benefit: When the walls come down, they've been earned through the accumulation of every difficult scene before it.